TayyabInsights/PostgreSQL-Data-Analysis-Project/E-commerce-Sales-Analysis-&-Forecasting-Using-Data-Analytics-Project /About-Me/README.md

 Hi, I’m **Tayyab**!

-Data to Decisions: Driving Business Growth with Insigh

 I am a Data & Business Analyst with expertise in data-driven decision-making, market research, and business intelligence.
 I specialize in data analysis, visualization, and strategic insights using Excel, SQL, Python, Power BI, and Tableau to help businesses optimize performance, improve marketing strategies, and drive growth.
 With a strong foundation in business administration and data science, I transform raw data into actionable insights that empower smarter business decisions.
 Let’s connect to turn your data into success! 🚀